comius/dedekindreals/doc/05-DD-Floats.md

 ### Requirement: limits of arithmetic operations

-**The result of addition, subtraction, multiplication, and division when one or both of the arguments is infinite** **shall return correct limit when it exists or throw a NaNException otherwise.
+**The result of addition, subtraction, multiplication, and division when one or both of the arguments is infinite** **shall return correct limit when it exists or throw an ArithmeticException otherwise.
 Similarly division by zero.**

 *Rationale:* Returning correct limit simplifies interval arithmetic and still guarantee correct results.
 When a limit does not exists an exception is thrown that needs to be handled by the module using Floats.
 We don't want